ttexan1/klavis/mcp_servers/youtube/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A Model Context Protocol (MCP) server that retrieves transcripts/subtitles for a given YouTube video and converts them into Markdown format.
+A Model Context Protocol (MCP) server that retrieves transcripts/subtitles for a given YouTube video and provides video details when transcripts are unavailable.

-This server utilizes the `FastMCP` framework for handling MCP requests and `MarkItDown` for processing the YouTube video content.
+This server utilizes the `FastMCP` framework for handling MCP requests and the YouTube API.

 ## Features

 *   Provides a simple MCP endpoint to get YouTube video transcripts.
 *   Accepts a YouTube video URL as input.
-*   Returns the transcript/subtitles in Markdown format.
+*   Returns the transcript/subtitles when available.
+*   Falls back to video details when transcript is unavailable.
+*   Supports proxy configuration for transcript retrieval.
-*   Built with Python using `FastMCP` and `MarkItDown`.
+*   Built with Python using `FastMCP`.
 *   Can be run easily using Docker or a standard Python environment.

+## Environment Variables

+The following environment variables are used by the server:

+*   **Required**:
+    *   `YOUTUBE_API_KEY`: Your YouTube Data API key (required for fetching video details).

+*   **Optional**:
+    *   `YOUTUBE_MCP_SERVER_PORT`: Port for the MCP server (defaults to 5000).
+    *   `WEBSHARE_PROXY_USERNAME`: Username for Webshare proxy (optional, for circumventing regional restrictions).
+    *   `WEBSHARE_PROXY_PASSWORD`: Password for Webshare proxy (optional, for circumventing regional restrictions).

+For more information on using Webshare with YouTube Transcript API, refer to: [YouTube Transcript API - Using Webshare](https://github.com/jdepoix/youtube-transcript-api?tab=readme-ov-file#using-webshare)

 ## Running Locally